| January

 of the whole church, with Sidney Rigdon and Frederick G. Williams as counselors,

-and Oliver Cowdery, Joseph Smith Sr., and Hyrum Smith as assistant counselors.
+and Oliver Cowdery, Joseph Smith Sr., "Uncle John" Smth, and Hyrum Smith as assistant counselors.

 The Kirtland bishopric is also sustained.